 - Plus an additional 1% unlimited cash back as you pay for those purchases, whether you pay in full or over time.

-So is this a 2% cashback card?
+You say that if pay your bill, then this is either a 1.99% or 2% cash back card.
+Why?
 Imagine you put $100 on the charge, 1% is earned so you have $1.
 Then you redeem that $1 (ignore minimums for this example) for a statement credit (as opposed to paper check) which means Citi actually “paid” for $1 of the $100.
 So you pay the remaining $99 and get an additional 1% or $0.99 back.
 Final tally: $1.99 back on $100 in purchases, or 1.99% back.

 - If you ask for your cash rewards in the form if a statement credit, you’ll get 1.99% effective cash back.